Learn the procedures, steps, risks, and requirements for taking vital signs.

 - Count the patient’s pulse for 60 seconds or until the second-hand returns to the 12.

-- While counting, remember not to watch the clock constantly but instead concentrate on the beats of your patient’s pulse.
+- While counting, remember not to watch the clock constantly but instead concentrate on your patient’s pulse beats.

 - Wash your hands thoroughly.